Testing the doctrines and teachings of Christian groups and individuals

 None of this matters if we do not highly value the truth.
 If we prefer to have our ears tickled then we have no need to do this work.

 “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.”
-2 Timothy 4:3-4 (NASB)
+2 Timothy 4:3-4

-I beseech you to highly value the truth about God and his word and investigate those who claim to teach it.
+I beseech you to highly value the truth about God and His word and investigate those who claim to teach it.
 There is too much at stake.
 Along with the things already mentioned, we can also potentially help others.
 How good it would be to help free or prevent the ensnarement of others by gently shedding light on teachings that depart from the Bible and in the process share the truth of God’s word.
-It is a work worth doing.
+It is a work worth doing!

 Know the Word

 The most important thing that we need for background checks is a good foundation in the word of God.
 We need to know what the Bible actually says.
 If we do, we will be able to test what we are reading or hearing from others.
-While good preaching can inform us of truth and errors, I believe it is important that we do our own work as well.
-Reading and studying God’s for ourselves improves our ability to discern whether or not teachings are biblically sound
+While good preaching can inform us of truth and error, I believe it is important that we do our own work as well.
+Reading and studying God’s word for ourselves improves our ability to discern whether or not teachings are biblically sound.

-I encourage you to constantly expand the foundation of the God’s word in your heart.
+I encourage you to constantly expand the foundation of God’s word in your heart.
 Your discernment will grow with more exposure.

 Pray for Discernment

 Prayer is a vital part of our Christian life and is no less important in matters of discernment.
 Whenever you are in the process of checking out a teaching, pray for discernment.
 Ask the Lord to help you test what you read and hear and to recognize any problems if they exist.
 Pray for discernment in your daily life as well.
 There are so many things that can come up day to day that could lead us off the path of solid biblical teachings.
 A well-meaning friend may introduce you to a new author or speaker.
 You may begin watching a new teacher on TV.
 A book or program may come out that is popular amongst Christians.
 Popularity is not a biblical test for orthodoxy.
 Read the Bible and pray for discernment.
 Honor the truth by holding all you read and hear up to God’s word.
-If anything cannot be supported by the scriptures, let it go.
+If anything cannot be supported by the Scriptures, let it go.